 The cobas[®] Cdiff Test is performed using the full workflow within the cobas[®] 4800 Software.
 It consists of sample preparation on the cobas x 480 instrument followed by amplification/detection on the cobas z 480 analyzer.
 The run can be Cdiff only, or mixed-batch format with tests that share the same automated specimen extraction process and PCR profile for amplification and detection.
 The software will display tests that are compatible for mixed batching with the cobas[®] Cdiff Test at the test selection step.
-Refer to the cobas[®] 4800 System - User Assistance for details.
+Refer to the "Performing a full workflow run" section in the appropriate cobas[®] 4800 System Operator's Manual for cobas[®] Cdiff Test for details.

-Specimen transfer into cobas® PCR media tube
+Specimen transfer into cobas[®] PCR media tube

-- 1. Use one polyester swab to transfer stool to the cobas® PCR Media tube.
-Without touching the side of the stool container, immerse the tip of the swab fully into the stool specimen, up to the end of the tapered section, then promptly remove and place inoculated swab into the cobas® PCR Media tube.
-Do not test the sample if there is not enough stool to fully submerge the tip of the swab. - 2.
-Break the swab shaft at the gray notch mark, by applying pressure against the side of the tube.
+1. Use one polyester swab to transfer stool to the cobas[®] PCR Media tube.
+Without touching the side of the stool container, immerse the tip of the swab fully into the stool specimen, up to the end of the tapered section, then promptly remove and place inoculated swab into the cobas[®] PCR Media tube.
+Do not test the sample if there is not enough stool to fully submerge the tip of the swab.

+2. Break the swab shaft at the gray notch mark, by applying pressure against the side of the tube.
 Cap tube and vortex for a minimum of 5 seconds.
 Uncap and place tube(s) on 24-position sample carrier rack(s) for processing.
-Discard the caps. - Note: The cobas[®] Cdiff Test has been validated for use with the cobas[®] PCR Media Kit, cobas[®] PCR Media Uni Swab Sample Kit, and cobas[®] PCR Media Dual Swab Sample Kit.
+Discard the caps.

+- Note: The cobas[®] Cdiff Test has been validated for use with the cobas[®] PCR Media and Swab Sample Kit and cobas[®] PCR Media Uni Swab Sample Kit.
 Do not use other devices or media types. - Note: Use only one polyester swab to transfer stool.
 Excess stool transferred to the cobas[®] PCR Media tube may cause clots and/or invalid results. - Note: Stool specimens must be transferred into cobas[®] PCR Media tubes which are labeled with a proper barcode for processing on the cobas x 480 instrument.
-Consult the cobas[®] 4800 System User Assistance for proper barcoding procedures and the list of acceptable barcodes for the cobas[®] 4800 System. - Note: To avoid cross-contamination of stool specimen suspensions in cobas[®] PCR Media, additional caps for cobas[®] PCR Media container in an alternate color (neutral; see "Optional Materials") should be used to recap specimens after processing. - Note: cobas[®] PCR Media contains sufficient volume for the stool suspension to be assayed multiple times on the cobas[®] 4800 System.
+Consult the appropriate cobas[®] 4800 System System Manual for proper barcoding procedures and the list of acceptable barcodes for the cobas[®] 4800 System. - Note: To avoid cross-contamination of stool specimen suspensions in cobas[®] PCR Media, additional caps for cobas[®] PCR Media container in an alternate color (neutral; see "Optional Materials") should be used to recap specimens after processing. - Note: cobas[®] PCR Media contains sufficient volume for the stool suspension to be assayed multiple times on the cobas[®] 4800 System.
 Minimum stool suspension volume to conduct a cobas[®] Cdiff run is 3 mL in the cobas[®] PCR Media tube.

-Performing the cobas® Cdiff Test
+Performing the cobas[®] Cdiff Test

-Note: Refer to the cobas® 4800 System - User Assistance for more information on performing mixed batched runs.
+Note: Refer to the cobas[®] 4800 System Operator's Manual for cobas[®] Cdiff Test for more information on performing mixed batched runs.

-- 1. Perform the system startup and maintenance procedures by following the instructions in the cobas® 4800 System User Assistance. - 2.
+- 1. Perform the system startup and maintenance procedures by following the instructions in the appropriate cobas[®] 4800 System System Manual in the "Instrument Maintenance" section. - 2.
 Collect all reagents and consumables needed.
 Reagents must be at room temperature by the time the run is started with the exception of cobas[®] Cdiff MMX and Cofactor-3 reagents.